Sarvesha91/blockchain-simulations/README.md

 **Why it matters:** If even one transaction changes, the Merkle root becomes completely different.
 This lets the network quickly verify all transactions are intact without checking each one individually.

-Example: If someone tries to alter "Akshay → Dev 2 BTC" to "Akshay → Dev 20 BTC", the Merkle root won't match, exposing the tampering attempt.
+Example: If someone tries to alter "Pulashya → Dev 2 BTC" to "Pulasya→ Dev 20 BTC", the Merkle root won't match, exposing the tampering attempt.

 ## 3. Consensus Conceptualization